IdsMe-2/Microbial-Matchmakers/README.md

 If using this repository or pipeline, please cite:
 - Wippel et al., Nature Microbiology (2021)
-- This GitHub repository and your own citation if part of a thesis/report
+- This GitHub repository (https://github.com/IdsMe-2/Microbial-Matchmakers.git) and it's corresponding thesis: *Microbial Matchmaker: Using Machine Learning to Identify Plant Transcription Factor Targets Involved in Host Microbiome Assembly*

 ---